gerencianet/gn-api-sdk-node/docs/subscription-update.md

   .done();
 ```

-If everything goes well. the return will be:
+If everything goes well, the return will be:

 ```js
 {